sam-rice/reading-room-ui/README.md

 ### Abstract

 Reading Room is a full-stack web application that allows users to browse and catalogue a virtual library of books.
 New users can be registered, authenticated, and create custom "shelves"—individual collections of books.
-Books with corresponding user notes can then be added or removed from each shelf.
+Books with corresponding user notes can then be edited or added/removed from each shelf.
 Within the "browse" section of the app, users can search for new books by title or author name.

-All data is served up via a Java Spring Boot [back end service](https://github.com/sam-rice/reading-room-api), which leverages the [Open Library API](https://openlibrary.org/developers/api) for book and author data.

 The app's target users are modern book-lovers who need an instant, mobile way to search for new books and keep track of thier book collections.

+All data is served up via a Java/Spring Boot [back-end service](https://github.com/sam-rice/reading-room-api), which leverages the [Open Library API](https://openlibrary.org/developers/api) for book and author data.

+### Demo User Credentials

+<code>email: `jimmy@mail.com`
+password: `guitar`</code>

+### Future Sprints

+- Integration Testing (Cypress.io)
+- Aesthetic Enhancements (loading placeholder ("progress") components, various design and UX enhancements)
+- Functional Enhancements (back-end pagination, security enhancements, etc.)

-### Installation Instructions
+### Local Installation Instructions

-Notes:

-- Running this project locally requires local installations of [Node and npm](https://nodejs.org/en).
+Note: Running this project locally requires installations of [Node and npm](https://nodejs.org/en).

 1. Clone this repository to your machine.
 2. `cd` into the top level of the project repository from the command line and install project dependencies by running `npm i`.
-3. Run `npm run dev` to launch the application's server.
+3. To run the app in <ins>development mode</ins>, run `npm run dev` to launch the application's server.
+   - Alternatively, to run in <ins>production mode</ins>, first run `npm run build`, then `npm run start`.
-4. Navigate to [http://localhost:3000](http://localhost:3000) in your browser to view the live page.
+5. Navigate to [http://localhost:3000](http://localhost:3000) in your browser to view the live page.
-5. When prompted, log in with demo user credentials to begin using the app:\
+6. When prompted, log in with [demo user credentials](#demo-user-credentials) to begin using the app:
-  email: `jimmy@mail.com`\
-  password: `guitar`